Police say argument during Alabama-Texas A&M game over better team led to fatal shooting - NewsBreak

 Police say argument during Alabama-Texas A&M game over better team led to fatal shooting

-An argument during Saturday night’s Alabama-Texas A&M game about which team is better led to a fatal shooting, according to police in Bessemer, Ala.
-The argument late in the game between two men escalated to an altercation and caused a Bessemer homeowner to tell them to leave.
+An argument during Saturday night's Alabama-Texas A&M game about which team is better led to a fatal shooting, according to police in Bessemer, Ala.
+The argument late in the game between two men escalated to an altercation and caused a Bessemer homeowner to tell them to leave (via al.com).
 The two men went outside while the game was still being played, per police.
-Shots were then fired, striking one of them several times in the torso.www.washingtonpost.com
+Shots were then fired, striking one of them several times in the torso (via the AP).www.lmtonline.com

 Comments / 0